-A household is anyone living at the same address who share income and household expenses.
-A household worksheet must be completed any time more than one subscriber at a single residential address receives Lifeline-supported service, or when a new customer applies for service at an address where there is already a customer receiving a Lifeline benefit.
+A one-per-household worksheet must be completed any time more than one subscriber at a single residential address receives Lifeline-supported service, or when a new customer applies for service at an address where there is already a customer receiving a Lifeline benefit.

 An example of a household worksheet that complies with the federal requirements is the universal Lifeline one-per-household worksheet, which service providers will be required to use upon the National Verifier "hard launch" in each state.
 Service providers in non-NV states may use the universal worksheet as well.